8BtS-A-to-IA/Console-Overhaul/README.md

 This page is the main modpack page, purely for storing the latest stable(-ish) build of all the mods in the pack - for the development packages, go to the [mods](#mods) own specific page.

 ### How can I help without any programming 'know-how'?
 Simply install the mod/modpack and play.
-If you encounter any issues make sure to log it and provide as much relevant detail as possible in the relevant mods' `issue` page--or the main page if you don't know which mod is the problem--after checking if the same issue has not already been encountered, you can use the [formatting guide (todo)]() to help with this.<br>
+If you encounter any issues make sure to log it and provide as much relevant detail as possible in the relevant mods' `issue` page--or the main page if you don't know which mod is the problem--after checking if the same issue has not already been encountered, you can use the formatting guide to help with this.<br>
 Don't worry about if you predict the wrong mod as the cause, it's more important to just have the report out there.

 ## Legals: